huilinghe19/Raspberry_Pi/Website_epicsIOC_flask/README.md

 >>> python3 flask_server.py

 There are 3 websites: (ip address of raspberry pi is: 192.168.1.101) we can also change the address.

-http://192.168.1.101:8080
+For example, we can use different IP address of another computer like 134.30.210.74, after running flask_server.py, you can get it from your computer. http://192.168.1.101:8080

 http://192.168.1.101:8080/openKeithley2000IOC